 Nora Volkow, M.D., a psychiatrist at the National Institute on Drug Abuse, has done similar research using brain imaging techniques to show similarities between the brains of people who are obese and people who abuse drugs and alcohol.

 However, there is a more powerful psychological factor.
 When it comes right down to it, your thoughts are easily swayed toward thinking about sugar products.
 They can trigger a very powerful craving.
 It is so powerful because it is a learned thought pattern that is so deep in the mind it has become an unconscious and automatic response.

-The only way to break the habit is to break the unconscious thought pattern and replace it with a new one that triggers a new behaviour.
+The only effective way to really break the habit is to break the unconscious thought pattern and replace it with a new one that triggers a new behavior.